-\section{INTRODUCTION}
+The application of in-plane magnetic fields to Josephson junctions enables fundamental exploration of quantum phenomena, including Zeeman-driven 0-$\pi$ transitions and planar topological superconductivity.
+However, intrinsic orbital effects arising from nanoscale rippled geometries in practical devices can dominate phase interference signatures, complicating their interpretation.
+Here, we experimentally probe superconducting interference in NbTiN weak-link Josephson junctions under combined perpendicular and in-plane magnetic fields.
+The critical supercurrent reveals a distinct diamond-shaped interference pattern, with nodes progressively opening and evolving into V-shaped features, reminiscent of suppression-recovery patterns associated with 0-$\pi$ transitions.
+We theoretically analyze the interplay between orbital effects from rippled geometries and non-uniform supercurrent density distributions, demonstrating that their synergistic interaction could reproduce the experimentally observed interference evolution.
+Our findings elucidate how geometric imperfections and current inhomogeneity cooperatively reshape phase interference, providing critical insights into orbital-dominated phenomena in Josephson systems.

+\section{Introduction}

-A Josephson junction, formed by two superconducting electrodes connected through a weak link, e.g., a tunnel barrier, a short constriction or a normal metal, can support a non-dissipative Josephson current when the phase difference between the two superconducting electrodes is present.
-Introducing Zeeman effect into Josephson junctions is not only of fundamental significance in exploring interesting physical phenomena, such as Fulde–Ferrell–Larkin–Ovchinnikov (FFLO) state~\cite{FFLO1PhysRev.135.A550,FFLO2Quasiclassical}, anomalous Josephson effect~\cite{AnomalousJosephsoneffect2014,AnomalousJosephsoneffectQD}, planar topological superconductivity~\cite{PhysRevLett.118.107701,PhysRevX.7.021032,Nature569,Nature5691}, and Josephson diode effect~\cite{UniversalJosephsondiodeeffect,Josephsondiodeeffectsemimetal,Superconductingdiodeeffect,field-freeJosephsondiode}, but could have practical applications in superconducting spintronics~\cite{Superconductingspintronicsnphys3242}, quantum computing~\cite{Superconductingspintronicsnphys3242,PhysRevB.63.174511}, superconducting computing~\cite{NaturePhys6593,JournalofAppliedPhysics94}, and cryogenic memory~\cite{cryogenicmemory}.
+Josephson junctions—comprising two superconducting electrodes coupled via a weak link that can be a tunnel barrier, normal metal, or constriction—sustain dissipationless supercurrents governed by the phase difference between the electrodes.
+The integration of Zeeman effects into these systems has emerged as a pivotal avenue for exploring exotic quantum phenomena, such as Fulde–Ferrell–Larkin–Ovchinnikov (FFLO) states~\cite{FFLO1PhysRev.135.A550,FFLO2Quasiclassical}, anomalous Josephson effects~\cite{AnomalousJosephsoneffect2014,AnomalousJosephsoneffectQD}, planar topological superconductivity~\cite{PhysRevLett.118.107701,PhysRevX.7.021032,Nature569,Nature5691}, and the Josephson diode effect~\cite{UniversalJosephsondiodeeffect,Josephsondiodeeffectsemimetal,Superconductingdiodeeffect,field-freeJosephsondiode}.
+These phenomena hold promise for applications in superconducting spintronics~\cite{Superconductingspintronicsnphys3242}, quantum computing ~\cite{NaturePhys6593,JournalofAppliedPhysics94}, and cryogenic memory ~\cite{cryogenicmemory}.